CEIP Job & Program Details

-- If the student will work more than one work term for the employer, there should be increased responsibility and complexity of work assignments, commensurate with the student's academic experience, work experience, and maturity.
+- If the student will work more than one work term for the employer, there should be increased responsibility and complexity of work assignments over time, commensurate with the student's academic experience, work experience, and maturity.

 - The student is required to develop written learning objectives for each work term.
 During the first week on the job, the student and employer should discuss the objectives, which should be agreed to by the employer.

 - The purpose is to assist both employer and student to enter into an arrangement with expectations more clearly spelled out and agreed upon, and should assist the student in processing the learning experience.